✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 ♦️Development Process: From Expert Consensus to Data Validation

-SOFA-2 was developed through a modified Delphi process involving ~60 international intensivists, followed by validation in over 3.3 million ICU encounters across nine countries.
+SOFA-2 was developed through a modified Delphi process involving approximately 60 international intensivists, followed by validation in over 3.3 million ICU encounters across nine countries.
 The panel prioritized both predictive accuracy and clinical interpretability.
 For example, bilirubin was retained over AST in the liver domain—not for statistical reasons alone, but for global availability, specificity, and bedside practicality—reflecting SOFA-2’s emphasis on content validity as well as performance.

 💡 Clinical Pearl: Always ask not only “how well does it predict?” but “can we measure it reliably, and does it make physiologic sense?”